Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Conservative bounds

 The calculation of a conservative bound on some coupling $c_\alpha$ when the constraints from two different DD experiments Exp 1 and Exp 2 are considered is again exemplified in Fig.~\ref{fig:ellipses_bracketing}.
 In this case the effect of the combination of the two experiments is to reduce the allowed region to the overlapping of the two ellipsoids.
 The conservative bound $max(c_\alpha)_{12}$ is then the projection along the $\alpha$ axis of the intersection between the two ellipses (dashed red vertical line).

-In Ref.~\cite{complementarity_munich_sogang} a procedure to calculate $max(c_\alpha)_{12}$ was introduced based on a constrained maximization procedure.
-In this procedure $c_\alpha$ is maximized imposing the constraint ${\cal L}-{\cal L}_{min}<n^2$ corresponding to $n$ sigmas for the combined Likelihood function of the experiments ${\cal L}=\sum_i{\cal L}_{Exp\,i}$.
-The advantage of this approach is that the constrained maximization leading to $max(c_\alpha)_{12}$ requires a single Lagrange multiplier for an arbitrary number of experimental bounds.

-An alternative way to proceed, that we will adopt in the present paper and that yields similar results, is to appropriately adapt to our purposes the method introduced in Ref.~\cite{Catena_dama_ellipsoids_2016, Catena_cdms_si_ellipsoids_2018} to maximize the signal in a given experiment in compliance with other constraints.
-This is illustrated in Fig.~\ref{fig:ellipses_bracketing_LMI}, where, in the left--hand plot, given a set of bounds that single out an allowed region of the parameter space one looks for the ellipsoid representing the maximal signal in a given experiment compatible to such bounds.
-Indicating with $A_k$ the matrices of $n$ bounds and with $B$ that for the signal $S$, such ellipsoid is determined by finding the minimal value of $S$ for which~\cite{s_lemma}:

-In practice the above procedure consists in calculating at fixed $\xi_i$ the value of $S$ for which the minimum eigenvalue of the matrix in Eq.~(\ref{eq:lmi}) vanishes with all the other eigenvalues positive, and to maximize $S$ as a function of $\xi_i$ with the conditions~(\ref{eq:csi_lmi}).

-In the right--hand plot of the same figure the same procedure is used to find the maximal excursion of $c_\alpha$ compatible to the the region allowed by the same constraints.
-In this case the corresponding allowed parameter space lies between two hyperplanes described by the condition:
+The maximal excursion allowed to the coupling $c_\alpha$ is given by the projection of the region of the allowed parameter space on the $\alpha$ axis, as exemplified in Fig.~\ref{fig:ellipses_bracketing_LMI}.
+This is a standard elliptic problem that can be solved using available packages such as PICOS~\cite{picos}.
+In particular, the family of hyperplanes perpendicular to the $\alpha$ axis is given by:

 where the only non--vanishing term on the diagonal of $B$ corresponds to the $c_\alpha$ axis.
-In this case the two hyperplanes are determined by the $B$ matrix, which represents the limit where the axes perpendicular to $c_\alpha$ of an ellipsoid aligned to the couplings are taken to infinity.
-So the maximal range of $c_\alpha$ can be found by solving Eqs.~(\ref{eq:csi_lmi},\ref{eq:lmi}) with the $B$ matrix given by Eq.~(\ref{eq:b_matrix}) and with $(max(c_\alpha)_{12})^2$ given by $S$.
+Indicating with $A_k$ the matrices of $n$ bounds the value of $max(c_\alpha)$ is the maximal one for which~\cite{s_lemma}:

+with $\xi_i$ some Lagrange multipliers.
+In practice the above procedure consists in calculating at fixed values of the $\xi_i$'s the value of $max(c_\alpha)^2$ for which the minimum eigenvalue of the matrix in Eq.~(\ref{eq:lmi}) vanishes with all the other eigenvalues positive, and to maximize $max(c_\alpha)$ as a function of $\xi_i$ with the conditions~(\ref{eq:csi_lmi}).
+The algorithm of Eqs.~(\ref{eq:csi_lmi},\ref{eq:lmi}) has been already used to study the multi--dimensional parameter space of WIMP--nucleus non--relativistic effective theory in several papers~\cite{Catena_dama_ellipsoids_2016, Catena_cdms_si_ellipsoids_2018, dama_inelastic_2019}.

 In Fig.~\ref{fig:ellipses_bracketing} Exp 1$^{\prime}$ represents the modification of the ellipse Exp 1 under a small perturbation of the corresponding matrix if the latter has a near--vanishing eigenvalue.
 In this case the corresponding axis of the ellipsoid is sensitive to small perturbations of the matrix input values, and the bound $\max(c_\alpha)_1$ given by Eq.~(\ref{eq:c_max_single_exp}) is unstable.
 However, $\max(c_\alpha)_{12}$ is not affected.
 This is at the base of why combining the bounds of different experiments is not only useful to get better constraints, but may also prove to be crucial to get robust results.